 God is fire…this flame at first purifies us from the pollution of passions and then it becomes in us food and drink and light and joy, and renders us light ourselves because we participate in His light (Saint Symeon the New Theologian, Discourse 78.)

-Saint Mark of Ephesus commented that “fire shows the saints brighter, like gold tried in the furnace, since they bring no evil deed and mark,” (Life After Death, p.
-188) and “eternal fire and unceasing punishment…is light for those worthy of vision of it” (Ibid., p.
+Saint Mark of Ephesus also commented that “eternal fire and unceasing punishment…is light for those worthy of vision of it” (Life After Death, p.
 191-192).

 *This is a reference to St. Gregory Nanzianzus, who in Oration 40, Par.
 36 conceptually parallels St. John of the Ladder but seemingly does not equate the “heavenly fire” with the illumining light: